f5businessdevelopment/bigipworkshop/docs/ex2.md

 ![image](https://github.com/f5businessdevelopment/bigipworkshop/assets/13858248/67329155-2d4c-448e-94b4-f079f04f6212)

 Navigate to the HCP Terraform app at app.terraform.io in your browser.
 Click on the Terraform icon located in the upper left corner, then proceed to the 'Organizations' section.
-Select your correct Org name, typically labeled as STUDENT-XXX.
-Ensure that you choose your specific Org name and check for the appropriate PREFIX following the 'STUDENT' word.
-The PREFIX should be provided by the terraform apply command you executed in the previous step.
+Select your correct Org name, typically labeled as __STUDENT-XXX__.
+Ensure that you choose your specific Org name and check for the appropriate __PREFIX__ following the '__STUDENT__' word.
+The __PREFIX__ should be provided by the terraform apply command you executed in the previous step.
 Avoid selecting any other Org

 ![image](https://github.com/f5businessdevelopment/bigipworkshop/assets/13858248/1ab39f9e-dfc7-402f-a244-220c728cea75)